-Carpal Tunnel Syndrome Treatment
+Carpal Tunnel Syndrome Treatment In Murfreesboro

-Carpal Tunnel Treatment in Murfreesboro, TN
+Carpal Tunnel Chiropractor In Murfreesboro, TN

 The carpal tunnel is a passage through the wrist formed by muscles and tendons protecting the median nerve.
 The median nerve is damaged when this canal is compressed, giving rise to carpal tunnel syndrome.

 Here’s all the information you need to know about CTS before consulting with your nearest specialist.